The Impact of Data Distribution on Q-learning with Function Approximation: Introduction

-This work contributes to a deeper understanding regarding the influence of the data distribution properties in the performance of approximate dynamic programming (ADP) methods.
-We provide a systematic and comprehensive study of the topic by connecting different lines of research, as well as validating and extending previous results, both theoretically and empirically.
-In particular, we first review theoretical bounds on the performance of ADP methods.
-We provide new interpretations of currently proposed bounds, highlight the close relationship between different properties of the data distribution and the tightness of the bounds, and motivate high entropy distributions from a game-theoretical point of view in the form of a novel theorem.
-Second, we propose a new four-state MDP that illustrates how the data distribution can impact algorithmic performance both in online and offline RL settings.
-Finally, we experimentally assess the impact of the data distribution in the performance of offline $Q$-learning-based algorithms with function approximation under a diverse set of environments.
+We start by presenting some background and the notation used throughout the paper in Sec.~\ref{sec:background}.
+We connect our work with previous lines of research in Sec.~\ref{sec:related_work}.
+Then, we investigate how the data distribution impacts the performance of ADP methods.
+In Sec.~\ref{sec:the_data_distribution_matters:theoretical_bounds}, we review bounds on the performance of ADP methods; we highlight the close relationship between different properties of the data distribution and the tightness of the bounds and motivate high entropy distributions from a game-theoretical point of view.
+In Sec.~\ref{sec:the_data_distribution_matters:four_state_MDP}, we propose a novel four-state MDP specifically tailored to highlight how the data distribution impacts algorithmic performance, both online and offline.
+Finally, in Sec.~\ref{sec:experimental_results}, we empirically assess the impact of the data distribution on the performance of offline $Q$-learning-based algorithms with function approximation under different environments, connecting the obtained results with the discussion presented in Sec~\ref{sec:the_data_distribution_matters}.
+According to our results: (i) high entropy data distributions are well-suited for offline learning; and (ii) a certain degree of data diversity (data coverage) and data quality (closeness to optimal policy) are jointly desirable for offline learning.
+The results in Sec.~\ref{sec:experimental_results} are one of the main contributions of the paper.
+Our conclusions appear in Sec.~\ref{sec:conclusion}.